dgkf/regulatory-r-repo-wg/README.md

 ### Out-of-Scope

-- Deciding on exact criteria which meet a qualification criteria (this discussion is better had by the broader R Validation Hub)
+- Deciding on exact criteria required for qualification (this discussion is better had by the broader R Validation Hub)

 ## Milestones